 There is a great deal teachers can do to help support children's developing social and emotional capabilities.
-Take an active part in your child's early childhood education to ensure that their daycare provider will:
+Take an active part in your child's early childhood education to ensure that their child care provider will:

 - Implement games and activities that practice cooperation and turn taking